MoBlaa/bot-detector/README.md

 Setup:

-- download binary and move it to an empty folder
+- clone the repo
-- in the same folder: create a file `.env` containing the following:
+- in the root of the project create a file `.env` containing the following:

 ```dotenv
 BDET_TOKEN=oauth token received at https://twitchapps.com/tmi/